rothmana123/Project2-Senderos-Serpenteantes/README.md

-# Senderos Serpenteantes - No Frills App for Hikers
+# Senderos - No Frills App for Hikers

 Senderos Serpentantes is a no-frills app for hikers to learn about, share, and save trails.
 - [Senderos Serpentantes Trello Board](https://trello.com/b/BCFgb0eM/senderos-serpenteantes)